More Details by Examples

 EX3: IsDoji[4]

 This means that the 4th previous candle is a DOJI one or not.
-If yes it gives you true value and if not, it gives you a false value.
+If yes it gives you a true value and if not, it gives you a false value.

 This gives you the difference between MA1 and MA2.